Disclosures

 3. BEANSTALK DID NOT HAVE A PRE-MINE, PRE-SALE, OR TEAM ALLOCATION.
 ALL BEANS HAVE BEEN MINTED IN ACCORDANCE WITH EITHER THE MINTING SCHEDULE OR GOVERNANCE.

 Beanstalk did not have a pre-mine, pre-sale or team allocation of any kind.
-The first 100 Beans were minted when the init function was called to deploy Beanstalk.
+The first 100 Beans were minted when the init

 Beanstalk launched without the need to raise capital.
 However, after an on-chain governance attack on April 17, 2022 (see #1), a fundraiser known as the Barn Raise is being used to recapitalize the non-Bean funds stolen in the exploit.
-The terms offered in the fundraiser are available to any Ethereum address.
+The terms offered in the fundraiser are available to any Arbitrum address.

 More information: